 Abstract

 Major Depressive Disorder (MDD) affects episodic memory, but few functional imaging studies have examined the underlying neural mechanisms.
 Therefore, we collected event-related potentials (ERPs) from 24 unmedicated adults with MDD and 24 healthy controls during source memory retrieval.
 At encoding, neutral words were presented on the left or right (perceptual source) in the context of animacy or mobility judgments (conceptual source).
-Mobility judgments were made more slowly than animacy judgments, consistent with prolonged sematic analysis.
+Mobility judgments were made more slowly than animacy judgments, consistent with prolonged semantic analysis.
 At retrieval, accuracy for words from the mobility task was characterized by a Group x Cue interaction, with the MDD group showing a benefit for conceptual vs. perceptual retrieval not seen in the controls.
 Similarly, left parietal ERPs elicited by words from the mobility task were characterized by Group x Cue interactions from 400-800 ms and 800-1400 ms post-stimulus.
 In these intervals, the MDD group showed higher amplitude ERPs for conceptual vs. perceptual retrieval, but the controls did not.
 In the MDD group, the magnitude of these ERP effects was negatively correlated with self-reported sleep disruption.
 By contrast, accuracy for words from the animacy task was characterized by a main effect of Cue: conceptual source accuracy was worse than perceptual source accuracy across both groups, and ERP difference waves tracking this effect revealed sustained negative potentials over fronto-central scalp.
 These data highlight the sensitivity of conceptual (but not perceptual) source memory to the extent of semantic processing at encoding, and indicate that source memory in MDD covaries with left parietal ERPs linked to recollection.

 Keywords: source memory, retrieval, ERP, recollection, depression